-Hector is an urban design, planning & civic arts studio led by Damon Rich & Jae Shin.
+HECTOR is an urban design, planning & civic arts practice led by Jae Shin & Damon Rich.
 We make architecture, public spaces, plans, exhibitions & publications that use design to help things happen.

-Damon Rich PP AICP is a designer, visual artist, and partner at Hector.
+Damon Rich PP AICP is a designer, urban planner, and partner at HECTOR.
 He previously served as planning director and chief urban designer for the City of Newark and is the founder of the Center for Urban Pedagogy (CUP), an internationally recognized nonprofit organization that uses art and design to increase meaningful civic engagement.
-His work has been recognized by the American Planning Association National Planning Award, the Cooper Hewitt National Design Award, the Loeb Fellowship in Advanced Environmental Studies at the Harvard University Graduate School of Design, the MacDowell Colony, and the United States Pavilion at the 11th International Architecture Exhibition in Venice.
+His work has been recognized by the MacArthur Fellowship, American Planning Association National Planning Award, the Cooper Hewitt National Design Award, the Loeb Fellowship in Advanced Environmental Studies at the Harvard University Graduate School of Design, the MacDowell Colony, and the United States Pavilion at the 11th International Architecture Exhibition in Venice.

 American Planning Association New Jersey Chapter Award for Best Implemented Plan, 2016